ID.me: Rebrand to ID.me

-In 2013, the company rebranded again as ID.me with the goal of providing a ubiquitous secure identity verification network.
-To that end, they expanded to include verification of credentials for first responders, nurses, and students for discounts.
-In 2013, ID.me was awarded a two-year grant by the United States Chamber of Commerce to participate in the President's National Strategy for Trusted Identities in Cyberspace (NSTIC), a pilot project intended to help develop secure digital identification methods.
+In 2013, the company rebranded again as ID.me and expanded to include verification of credentials for first responders, nurses, and students for discounts.
+In 2013, ID.me was awarded a two-year grant by the United States Chamber of Commerce to participate in the president's National Strategy for Trusted Identities in Cyberspace (NSTIC), a pilot project intended to help develop secure digital identification methods.

 In late 2014, ID.me won a contract with the General Services Administration to provide digital identity credentials with Connect.gov.
 Co-founder Matt Thompson left the company in 2015.
 In March 2017, ID.me received $19 million in its Series B funding round.
 In 2018, ID.me became the first digital identity provider to be certified by the Kantara Initiative at the National Institute of Standards and Technology’s (NIST) IAL2 level.

 In 2019, ID.me signed a contract with the Department of Veterans Affairs (VA) to offer “virtual in-person identity proofing”, allowing veterans to verify their identity with the VA via video call.
 ID.me also signed a contract with the Social Security Administration for single sign-on, identity management, and multifactor authentication in 2020.
-ID.me also began work with the state of California in 2019 to provide REAL ID document pre-screening for DMVs.
-Listed partners for discounts on ID.me’s website also include Under Armour, Apple, and Lenovo.

-State unemployment
+Additional government contracts

 In the wake of the economic downturn caused by the COVID-19 pandemic, at least 27 states contracted with ID.me to verify the identities of Pandemic Unemployment Assistance claimants, as required by federal law and the U.S. Department of Labor.
 In late 2020, the California Employment Development Department (EDD) notified 1.4 million accounts that the EDD suspected were fraudulent that their benefits would be suspended in 30 days unless they were verified by ID.me.
 News coverage at that time focused on legitimately unemployed individuals who complained that it took as long as two to three days to speak with a referee or that the EDD did not resume benefits even after they completed the ID.me verification process.